coreos/grafiti/README.md

  * `GRF_END_TIMESTAMP` corresponds to the `endTimeStamp` config file field.
  * `GRF_INCLUDE_EVENT` corresponds to the `includeEvent` config file field.

-If one of the above variables is set, its' data will be used as a default value.
-That means that the only circumstance in which its' value will be used is when no corresponding config file field is set, and, by extension, no config file is provided.
-Setting these variables allows you to avoid using a config file.
+If one of the above variables is set, its' data will be used as the corresponding config value and override that config file field if set.
+Setting environment variables allows you to avoid using a config file in certain cases; some config file fields are complex, ex. `tagPatterns` and `filterPatterns`, and cannot be succinctly encoded by environment variables.
+See [this pull request][grafiti-pr-env-var] for the reasoning behind this hierarchy.

 ### A note on AWS resource deletion order
 AWS resources have (potentially many) dependencies that must be explicitly detached/removed/deleted before deleting a top-level resource (ex. a VPC).
 Therefore a deletion order must be enforced.
 This order is universal for all AWS resources and is not use-case-specific, because deletion actions will only run if a resource with a specific tag, or one of it's dependencies, is detected.